 In alliance with the Shepherd University School of Music, area string students work with collegiate level string, wind and percussion students, affording them performance experience with string and full orchestral repertoire.
 The Shepherd Community Orchestra has continued to grow and has created a needed musical outlet for area students that did not exist for string players before the orchestra began in 1998.

-Heralded as one of the best youth orchestras in the region, the Shepherd Community Orchestra is looking to expand our strings section.
+Heralded as one of the best orchestras for youth opportunities in the region, the Shepherd Community Orchestra is looking to expand its strings section.